Photo Comments (2)

 July 29th 2003

-All his squeaker toys were his toys of choice, but he loved his octopus with multiple legs.
+His favorite toys were plush toys with squeakers but he loved his octopus with multiple legs the best.
 He would chew down the legs like they were corn-on-the-cobs.

 Gonzo knew all the basic commands and also how to give 'paw,' speak, and hush.
 He was smarter than most dogs in his own right and won Simon Says at a local dog event.

 I found Gonzo at a local animal shelter in Florida.
-They are a kill facility that kills by default after two weeks.
 When I came to see him, he was scheduled to to be euthanized the next morning.
 I had went to a few shelters and decided I really wanted to get him so I rushed from one end of town to get him before they closed.
 His name was Little Bit but I changed it to Gonzo, based on Jim Hensen's the muppet because of his long beautiful nose.

 Gonzo was very vocal, from sighing really loud to making a whine in his throat, you always knew when he was around.
 He successfully completed obedience training and was awarded 'top dog' of his class.
 He got a certificate and a toy of his choice, which he loved dearly until some of the stuffing came out.